kubernetes-sigs/blob-csi-driver/deploy/example/cloning/README.md

 - NFSv3 protocol is not supported

 ## Prerequisites
-- ensure that the virtual network on which the driver controller pod is running is included in the allowed list of the storage account VNet setting.
+- Make sure that the virtual network, where the driver controller pod is deployed, is added to the allowed list of the storage account's VNet setting.
+- Before proceeding, ensure that the application is not writing data to the source volume.

 ## Create a Source PVC